Intermittent Fasting is a rapidly rising household term in the world of diet culture.

 See, you could be feeling hungry all day from unsatisfying elimination diets (Keto, Paleo, Gluten-Free, ect.)
 With Intermittent Fasting, you only feel hungry during your fasting window.
 Not to mention it is easily managed and will diminish over time.

 Personally, once I got into the groove of things, I didn’t even realize my fasting window was over.
-Opposed to when I started and was counting down the hours till I could eat again.
+As opposed to when I started and was counting down the hours till I could eat again.

 Con #2: Moodiness